Economy of Armenia: Domestic business environment

-Since transition of power to new leadership in 2018 Armenian government works on improving domestic business environment.
+Since the transition of power to a new leadership in 2018, the Armenian government had worked on improving domestic business environment.
 Numerous formerly privileged business are now required to pay taxes and officially register all workers.
 Mainly due to this there were 9.7% more payroll employees registered in January 2019 as compared to January 2018.

-In April 2019 Armenian parliament approved reforms of management of joint stock companies effectively enacting a blocking minority shareholders stake of 25% to cope with shareholder oppression.
+In April 2019, the Armenian parliament approved reforms of management of joint stock companies effectively enacting a blocking minority shareholders stake of 25% to cope with shareholder oppression.

 Following the advice of economic advisers who cautioned Armenia's leadership against the consolidation of economic power in the hands of a few, in January 2001 the government of Armenia established the State Commission for the Protection of Economic Competition.
 Its members cannot be dismissed by the government.

 Foreign trade facilitation

-In June 2011 Armenia adopted a Law on Free Economic Zones (FEZ), and developed several key regulations at the end of 2011 to attract foreign investments into FEZs: exemptions from VAT (value added tax), profit tax, customs duties, and property tax.
+In June 2011, Armenia adopted a Law on Free Economic Zones (FEZ), and developed several key regulations at the end of 2011 to attract foreign investments into FEZs: exemptions from VAT (value added tax), profit tax, customs duties, and property tax.

 The "Alliance" FEZ was opened in August 2013, and currently has nine businesses taking advantage of its facilities.
 The focus of "Alliance" FEZ is on high-tech industries which include information and communication technologies, electronics, pharmaceuticals and biotechnology, architecture and engineering, industrial design and alternative energy.
 In 2014, the government expanded operations in the Alliance FEZ to include industrial production as long as there is no similar production already occurring in Armenia.

-In 2015 another "Meridian" FEZ, focused on jewelry production, watch-making, and diamond-cutting opened in Yerevan, with six businesses operating in it.
+In 2015, another "Meridian" FEZ, focused on jewelry production, watch-making, and diamond-cutting opened in Yerevan, with six businesses operating in it.
 The investment programs for these companies must still be approved by government.

 The Armenian government approved the program to construct the Meghri free economic zone at the border with Iran, which is expected to open in 2017.